MigueldeLlanza/Q-Learning/README.md

 # Q-Learning
-Implementation of Q-leraning in a very simple custom environment using Pygame.
+Implementation of Q-learning in a very simple custom environment using Pygame.